rezo552/debian-live-backup/README.md

 3. Use `dd` to flash the ISO to a USB drive
     * Would only recommend for older BIOS based systems

+## Configuration Options
+This USB key is designed to autostart a script on launch so that you can run it in an unattended way.
+In the root folder of your USB key there is an autostart script, put your script you would like to run into that.
+The default script is designed in a way that you can upload your startup scripts to your own private Github repo and during the boot, the file will be fetched and executed.
+The filename should match to the serial number of your mainboard (you can retrieve it after the first boot with "dmidecode -t baseboard | grep 'Serial Number'" command).
+In order to access your private repo you need to create an API token and insert it into the autostart file.

 ## Tools